coulombechance/coulombechance/README.md

-# Senior Angular/.NET/C# Software Developer
+# Chance C - Senior Angular/.NET/C# Software Developer

 Welcome to my GitHub profile!
 Here, you'll find a collection of some of my personal projects and contributions to open-source repositories.
 Feel free to explore the different projects and check out the code.